Characterisation-Virtual-Laboratory/CVL_Community/_posts/MBI/2019-08-20-workflows_proposal.md

 toc: true
 ---

-Last updated 27 August 2019
+Last updated 28 August 2019

-Workshop - hands on
+Hands-on workshop
 Date: 15 November, 2019 (after the VBIC Annual Network Meeting)
 Duration: 1 day (9:30 - 5:00)
 Proposed Location: Melbourne, TBA
 Instructor: Thomas Close from Monash Biomedical Imaging

-This is an invitation for a hands on workshop.
+This is an invitation for a hands on workshop, [travel scholarships are available](https://characterisation-virtual-laboratory.github.io/CVL_Community/scholarships/).
 If you would like more information about this, please [get in touch](mailto:p.martinez@uq.edu.au).

 # Automating neuroimaging analysis workflows with Nipype, Arcana and Banana